st3llabr1/essays/Latimer_Draft/README.md

 >*the Edison Company . . . he made drawings for Court exhibits, had charge of the library, inspected infringing plants in various parts of the country, and testified as to facts in a number of cases, without materially encouraging the opposing counsel.
 He also did considerable searching for which his previous experience, and a moderate knowledge of French and German qualified him, rendering efficient service along these lines in the historical filament case and others of this period, involving basic patents.*[^20]

+Mary Latimer's London diary also notes that "Lew is making a fine drawing of an invention of his, of some improvement in elevators and will see if he can get a patent on it.
+I hope it will be a success, he deserves to be successful for he works and studies all the time. . . ."[^16] Although the elevator improvement was never patented, Latimer continued to work on it.
+As late as 1898, Latimer was actively bringing his elevator work to the attention of the Westinghouse, General Electric, and Otis Elevator companies, though none of the companies were interested.
+The elevator stands, however, as symbol and evidence of Latimer's continuing pursuit of the American dream of upward mobility via invention.

 ## Latimer's Edition of *Incandescent Electric Lighting*
 In 1890, he was selected to revise and thoroughly update a book on incandescent lighting previously published in 1881.[^21] During these nine years there had been radical advances.
 The previous author had been William Edward Sawyer, another of the many inventors who challenged Edison's priority in the field of incandescent lighting.
 Sawyer had done preliminary experimentation with Maxim for several years before the incorporation of the U.S. Electric Lighting Company in 1878, and he remained with the company for a short time before leaving to pursue his own incandescent light designs.[^22]